 So static doesn't mean static apparently.

-After quite a bit of reading and a fair deal of explination by my friend Joel, I came to understand that ::, unlike C++, doesn't mean static at all.
+, unlike C++, doesn't mean static at all.
 Rather it is a "Scope Resolution Operator" which determines scope from "context" meaning that when called from within an instance of an object, it makes instance calls if possible, rather than static calls.
-Infact, in 5.3+ you can even do $this::.
-The consequence of this is that self:: nor static:: are necessarily static calls.
+Infact, in 5.3+ you can even do $this::

 This all rubs me wrong; I don't see the benefit to this behavior on the users end.
 Perhaps there is some backend optimization this allows.
 Even if that were the case I still feel like you could short circuit undefined self:: calls to __callStatic without breaking it.